 Mayor Muriel Bowser established and championed the Kids Ride Free transit subsidy program to ensure that enrolled District students who are also District residents can get to school and school-related activities for free.

 The Kids Ride Free (KRF) program allows students to ride for free on Metrobus, Metrorail, and the DC Circulator while traveling within the District.

 To be eligible for participation in the KRF program, each student must be:

 - A resident of the District of Columbia, and

 - Age 5 through 21, and

-- Enrolled in an elementary or secondary public, charter, private or parochial school located within the District, or a ward of DC through the foster care system.
+- Enrolled in an elementary or secondary public, charter, private or parochial school located within the District or youth in the care of the District.

-The Kids Ride Free (KRF) program continues to grow!
-In School Year 2020-2021, DC students can request a new SmarTrip Card for traveling on public transit systems within the District.
+In School Year 2022-2023, DC students can request a new SmarTrip Card for traveling on public transit systems within the District.
 A supply of the new cards will be sent directly to all DC public and charter schools for distribution to eligible students.
-Students can collect their new School Year 2020-2021 KRF SmarTrip cards from their school ID administrators like they did during the last school year.
+Students can collect their new School Year 2022-2023 KRF SmarTrip cards from their school ID administrators like they did during the last school year.

 Remember: No Card, No Free Ride

 For more information, please review the Kids Ride Free Frequently Asked Questions.
-If you have additional questions about the KRF program, please contact your school’s card administrator or the District Department of Transportation’s School Transit Subsidy Office at (202) 673-1740.
+If you have additional questions about the KRF program, please contact your school’s ID Administrator or the District Department of Transportation’s School Transit Subsidy Program Office at (202) 673-1740 or [email protected].